upaternostro/puppet-mailman/README.markdown

 due to the use of validate_re() which expects all input as strings.

 ## Limitations
+This module is only intended to configure Mailman 2.1.x, the mainstream stable branch.
+This is the version currently included in most Linux distributions.

+The helper module for Apache uses the PuppetLabs apache module, which only works with Apache 2.2.
+It is possible to make Mailman work with Apache 2.4 but you need to configure Apache some other way.

 This module has been built on and tested against these Puppet versions:
 * 3.3.0
 * 3.2.4
 * 3.1.1

-This module has been tested on the following distributions:
+Supported distributions:
-* Scientific Linux release 6.4
+* Scientific Linux 6.4
+* Ubuntu Server 12.04 LTS

+Unsupported distributions:
-* Fedora 19
+* Fedora 18/19 (Apache 2.4)